How musicians can look after their hearing

-We all know that volume is part of the fun, but it’s a sobering fact that 700 million people worldwide are living with hearing loss, and noise-induced hearing loss is the second biggest cause.
+We all know that volume is part of the fun, but it’s a sobering fact that 1.5 billion people worldwide are living with hearing loss, and noise-induced hearing loss is the second biggest cause.

-Unsurprisingly, over 50% of musicians experience some degree of hearing loss due to exposure to loud music.
+Unsurprisingly, nearly 50% of musicians experience some degree of hearing loss due to exposure to loud music.
 Neil Young, Chris Martin, Brian Wilson, Phil Collins, and Pete Townshend (to name just a few) are all reported to suffer from noise-induced hearing conditions.
-Classical musicians don’t fare any better: 15% of classical musicians suffer from permanent tinnitus.
+Classical musicians don’t fare any better: some studies have shown that 15% of classical musicians suffer from permanent tinnitus.

 Unfortunately, once your hearing is damaged, it’s damaged for good.